As threats grow, funds for election security see a squeeze | KRDO

 Many offices have sought new protections for opening mail-in ballots after election offices in California, Georgia, Nevada, Oregon, Texas and Washington received suspicious envelopes, some laced with fentanyl, last November.
 This past week, another round of suspicious packages were reported to the FBI and the US Postal Service by secretaries of state or election offices in at least 20 states, including the battleground states of Arizona, Georgia, and North Carolina.
 At least some of the envelopes had a return address in Takoma Park, Maryland, and claimed be from a group called the “United States Traitor Elimination Army,” according to a photo of one of the envelopes obtained by CNN.

-The price tag for bringing systems up to date across the whole country is enormous: $53 billion over the current decade to replace aging voting machines, update voter registration systems, improve cybersecurity and administer elections, according to a 2021 study commissioned by the nonpartisan Center for Tech and Civil Life and the Center for Election Innovation and Research.
+The price tag for bringing systems up to date across the whole country is enormous: $53 billion over the current decade to replace aging voting machines, update voter registration systems, improve cybersecurity and administer elections, according to a 2021 study commissioned by the nonpartisan Center for Tech and Civil Life and the Center for Secure and Modern Elections.

 But some GOP leaders dismiss the need for more funding.
 At a May 15 Senate Intelligence Committee hearing, Sen. James Lankford of Oklahoma rattled off a list of states that had spent little or none of their recent HAVA grants, saying, “We have states that have literally millions of dollars sitting there saying, ‘We don’t have enough to do this,’ when most of them do.”
 He noted that in recent years, “Louisiana has received $14.5 million and has spent zero of it so far.”